Student Musculoskeletal Society

 The Student Musculoskeletal Society (SMS) is a student-run organization which fosters clinical experience, education and professional development in the field of musculoskeletal medicine.

-Student Musculoskeletal Society (SMS) events supplement the standard medical curriculum with interactive lectures on pathology and physical exam, cadaveric surgical skills workshops, and community service.
-Relationships with practicing physicians, alumni, and school faculty help students advance their careers through clinical experience, research opportunities, and mentorship.
+Geisinger Commonwealth School of Medicine's (GCSOM's) Student Musculoskeletal Society (SMS) events supplement the standard medical curriculum with interactive lectures on pathology and physical exam, cadaveric surgical skills workshops and community service.
+Relationships with practicing physicians, alumni and school faculty help students advance their careers through clinical experience, research opportunities and mentorship.

 Learn more about our group leadership.

 Want to get involved?
-E-mail inquiries to Max Cornell, MD Class of 2021, at email@example.com.
+E-mail inquiries to Carly Deter, MD Class of 2024, at email@example.com

 Shadowing – clinical and operative room experience

-Geisinger Commonwealth School of Medicine (GCSOM) is fortunate to have talented and driven physicians with a penchant for teaching and inspiring the rising physicians of the future.
+Geisinger Commonwealth is fortunate to have talented and driven physicians with a penchant for teaching and inspiring the rising physicians of the future.
 SMS has partnered with orthopaedic surgeons, physiatrists, general surgeons, pediatric orthopaedic surgeons, sports medicine specialists and trauma surgeons – all dedicated to offering perspective into their daily lives in both the clinic and the operating room.

-If you’re interested in shadowing a physician in one of these specialties, contact Dan Sylvestre, MD Class of 2021, at firstname.lastname@example.org.
+If you’re interested in shadowing a physician in one of these specialties, contact Jessica Koshinski, MD Class of 2024, at firstname.lastname@example.org.

 The Dr. Balsamo Lecture Series

-Physicians currently conducting research projects in association with GSCOM and SMS:
+Physicians currently conducting research projects in association with Geisinger Commonwealth and SMS:

 - L. Christopher Grandizio, DO